Yamamoto - Modern Akita Sake

-Crisp fragrance, good acid, clean finish and total balance is what Yamamoto san strives for.
+Fragrance, pleasant acidity, clean finish and total balance is what Yamamoto san strives for.
 The playful nature of his sake’s names speaks to his non-traditional vivacious personality.

 In a very short space of time, Yamamoto’s modern styles of sake have reached cult status amongst sake afficionados in Japan.
 Chef’s Armoury are the first western county to secure an exclusive allocation of Yamamoto sake every year.

 In 1932 the Yamamoto’s developed a 3km pipeline from the spring waters of the World Heritage listed Shirakami Mountains.
 The soft mineral rich natural water is integral to the flavour of their sake.